getodk/javarosa/dag.md

 }
 ```

-In this block we see how we add new entries to the `firedAnchors`  map using the affected reference inside each of the evaluation results.
+In this block, we see how we add new entries to the `firedAnchors`  map using the affected reference inside each of the evaluation results.

 The affected refs are fully qualified expanded references that `evaluateTriggerable` gets from calling `EvaluationContext.expandReference` with the incoming `affectedTriggers` list of references.